Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Capitoline Museums are the first space dedicated to art in history.
-Located on top of the Capitoline Hill, they are two buildings that hold a collection of art of the Catholic Church donated by Pope Sixtus IV.
+Located at the top of the Capitoline Hill, they are two buildings that hold a collection of art of the Catholic Church donated by Pope Sixtus IV.

 If you are thinking of visiting them during your trip to Rome, I will tell you how to do it: